MLeidel/myc/README.md

 <a name="cbcopy"></a>
 ### int cbcopy(char \*text)
->Copies text to the X system clipboard
+>Copies from text to the X system clipboard
+Return code of 0 means successful.
 NOTE: "xclip" must be installed on the Linux system.

 <a name="cbpaste"></a>
 ### char\* cbpaste(char \*text)
->Pastes text from the X system clipboard
+>Pastes into text from the X system clipboard
+returns text.
 NOTE: "xclip" must be installed on the Linux system.

 <a name="colors"></a>